 Subgrantee LIHEAP awards are contracted for the duration of the federal fiscal year, 10/1 to 9/30.
 Cash requests are submitted monthly by Subgrantees for their next month's projected expenditures.
-DHCD utilizes the Massachusetts Management Accounting and Reporting System (MMARS) and Community Software Group's Grant Management Software (CSG system) to track the receipt of LIHEAP funding and payments to Subgrantees.
+The Commonwealth LIHEAP contract explains the invoice process.
+The Subgrantee shall submit requests for funds using the online invoice LIHEAP Cash Request Form through the Commonwealth of Massachusetts Community Software Group (CSG) system by the 5th working day of each month for the Contractor's cash needs for the upcoming month.
+EOHLC utilizes the Massachusetts Management Accounting and Reporting System (MMARS) and CSG Grant Management Software system to track the receipt of LIHEAP funding and payments to Subgrantees.
 Actual incurred monthly program expenditures are entered into the CSG system by Subgrantees via the LIHEAP Program Expenditure Report and this report is used to reconcile cash receipts with actual program expenditures.

 Subgrantees that receive weatherization funding are awarded separate contracts for the Heating Emergency Assistance Retrofit Task Weatherization Assistance Program (HEARTWAP).
 HEARTWAP contracts are contracted for the duration of the federal fiscal year 10/1 to 9/30.
 Cash requests are submitted monthly by Subgrantees for reimbursement of their booked expenditures.
-DHCD utilizes the MMARS and CSG System to track the receipt of HEARTWAP funding and payments to Subgrantees.
+EOHLC utilizes the MMARS and CSG System to track the receipt of HEARTWAP funding and payments to Subgrantees.
 Actual incurred monthly expenditures are entered into the CSG system by Subgrantees via the HEARTWAP monthly system report and this report is used to reconcile cash receipts with actual program expenditures.

-If a vendor refund is received by a Subgrantee, these funds are returned to DHCD.
-Subgrantees specify the LIHEAP program year the funds originate from and these returns are tracked on an excel spreadsheet by DHCD fiscal staff and are returned to the program to include in the next allocation of funding.
+If a vendor refund is received by a Subgrantee, these funds are returned to EOHLC.
+Subgrantees specify the LIHEAP program year the funds originate from and these returns are tracked on an excel spreadsheet by EOHLC fiscal staff and are returned to the program (as client benefit allocations) to include in the next allocation of funding.
 The funds are returned to the correct federal program year line in MMARS.
 If LIHEAP funds are not spent within the allowable 2 year period, those unspent funds are returned to the Federal Government.